Janfred/draft-ietf-emu-eap-fido/draft-janfred-eap-fido.md

 : (Optional, Derived) The expected server name to use to verify the server's identity.

 : This option MUST be set to `eap-fido-authentication.<C_FIDO_RPID>` unless explicitly configured differently.[^refrfc9525]{:jf}
+  If manually configured, implementations MUST check that `C_EXPECTED_SERVERNAME` is either equal to or a subdomain (in any depth) of `C_FIDO_RPID` and MUST reject configurations that do not match this condition.

 `C_TLS_TRUST_ANCHORS`:
 : (Optional, with default) A set of trust anchors to use for checking the server certificate.